nigelhaim/3rdYr_2ndSem/Operations Research.md

 **Domain** == set
 **Range** - An element of the Domain
-**Ordered tuple** - Two having the same first element also have teh same second element
+**Ordered tuple** - Two having the same first element also have the same second element

 ### Inequalities